-The house republicans have shut down the Government by refusing to pass the budget unless it contained measures to defund and repeal aspects of the Affordable Care Act.
+In 2013 house Republicans shut down the Government by refusing to pass the budget, unless it contained measures to defund and repeal aspects of the Affordable Care Act.

-If ObamaCare went away today (which it can’t, because it’s already a law and defunding a law doesn’t repeal it) you would lose all of your rights and protections, you would have to pay for maternity visits and check-ups, you could be denied for being sick, charged more for being a woman, dropped from your coverage for trivial reasons when the cost of your care got too great, and you would most likely not be able to appeal that decision.
+- If ObamaCare went away today, which it can’t, because it’s already a law and defunding a law doesn’t repeal it, you would lose all of your rights and protections.
+You would have to pay for maternity visits and check-ups.
+You could be denied for being sick or charged more for being a woman.
+You could be dropped from your coverage for trivial reasons when the cost of your care got too great and you would most likely not be able to appeal that decision.

-Today you have a ton of new rights, and even more are coming in 2014.
-The truth is for 85% or so Americans nothing the only thing happening over the next year is you are getting more benefits, rights and protections.
+- Today you have many new rights, and even more are coming down the road.
+The truth is, for 85% or so Americans, the only thing happening over the next year is you are getting more benefits, rights, and protections.

-Unless you are one of the 15% of Americans who doesn’t have insurance, not much will change for you moving into 2014, and a majority of those uninsured are simply getting access to free or low-cost health insurance.
-If you already have health insurance and are worried about the cost, the good/bad news is that your premiums already went up (if they were going to at all) and defunding ObamaCare certainly won’t lower them.
+- Unless you are one of the 15% of Americans who doesn’t have insurance, not much will change for you.
+A majority of those uninsured are getting access to free or low-cost health insurance.
+If you already have health insurance and are worried about the cost, the good and bad news is that your premiums already went up if they were going to at all.
+Defunding ObamaCare won’t lower them.

-If Obamacare sticks around it means that businesses get tax breaks of up to 50% to insure employees and it means that companies like McDonalds and Taco bell have to cover their workers.
+- If Obamacare sticks around it means that businesses get tax breaks for up to 50% to insure employees and it means that companies like McDonalds and Taco Bell have to cover their workers.
 Tens of millions of lives are literally at stake, call your house representative and let them know what you think about ObamaCare and let them know if you agree with a Government shutdown.

 Read this article from CNN to get a better understanding on the Government shutdown.